 But the additional beds aren’t the only new features.
 The floors are new, and the walls are freshly painted.
 The existing showers were completely redone.
 “Both showers allow patients to walk in,” explained Shirley Conway, MSN, MBA, RN-BC, Addison Gilbert’s director of Geriatric Initiatives.
 “They’re flat, safe, beautiful and easy to use.”

-“Here we are talking about proper lighting, proper flooring, proper seating and colors that are pleasing to look at.” said Dr. Gillespie.
-“These are areas to help folks destimulate and not feel overwhelmed.
+“Here we are talking about proper lighting, proper flooring, proper seating, and colors that are pleasing to look at,” said Gillespie.
+“These are areas to help folks de-stimulate and not feel overwhelmed.
 All of these things add up to an environment that’s more comfortable and pleasing and more healing than what was previously here.”

 The average stay in the SAU – 10 days – is lengthier than a typical hospital admission.
 This gives the staff ample time to stabilize their senior patients’ medications, as well as to help them practice activities of daily living to better prepare for a safe return home.
 The rhythms and activities of the day are attuned to help patients’ cognitive function and allow them to socialize.
 The SAU has been especially effective in reorienting, grounding, and physically strengthening seniors after surgeries or medical illnesses.